Yuri-Vlasqz/Yuri-Vlasqz/README.md

 🛠️ Experience with projects using Arduino.

-📚 Learning about datascience and machine learning.
+📚 Learning about data science, machine learning and computer vision.

 <!---
 Yuri-Vlasqz/Yuri-Vlasqz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.